MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 ## CocoaPods unable to find a specification for AppCenterReactNativeShared during react-native link

-If you see the following CocoaPods error message during `react-native link`, chances are your local clone (`~/.cocoapods/repos` on your machine) of the [CocoaPods spec repo](https://github.com/CocoaPods/Specs) is not up-to-date.
+If you see the following CocoaPods error message during `react-native link`, chances are your local clone (`~/.cocoapods/repos` on your machine) of the [CocoaPods spec repo](https://github.com/CocoaPods/Specs) is not up to date.

 ```Text
 Analyzing dependencies [!]
 Unable to find a specification for AppCenterReactNativeShared (~> {version})